 Standard drinks contain equivalent amounts of alcohol.

-There is no evidence that any particular form of alcoholic beverage (beer, wine, or distilled spirits) confers greater health or longevity benefits than any other.
+No form of alcoholic beverage (beer, wine, or distilled spirits) confers greater health or longevity benefits than any other.

 - Cancer Sourcebook.
 Basic Consumer Health Information.
 Detroit, Omnigraphics, 2018.